ayhem-b/Graduation_report/chaps/chpt2.typ

   image("images/control grafcet.png", width: 50%),
   caption: "Supervisory Sequentiel Chart", )<fig:grafcet>
-_For a complete overview, refer to Appendix E_
+_For a complete overview, refer to Appendix C_
 === Functions Blocks
 To ensure modularity, clarity, and ease of maintenance, the control logic for the sorting station was implemented using structured programming based on Siemens’ block architecture within the TIA Portal environment.